1940

 Smoke Trail Ranch apple trees died and had to be removed in the mid-1940's.

-In the process of pulling this site together I have met some pretty terrific people.
-Ron Hazelton
+In the process of pulling this website together I have met some pretty terrific people.
+Russ

-for instance of whom I have had contact with through E-Mail and phone was able to contact
+Hazelton, for instance, of whom I have had contact with through E-Mail and phone was able to

-Walt Gunn for me and helped arrange an interview.
-Ron is a retired TWA pilot, DC 6/7 Flight
+contact Walt Gunn for me and help arrange an interview.
+Russ is a retired TWA pilot and DC

-Instructor who also worked for United among other airlines throughout the years.
-By the time
+6/7 Flight Instructor who also worked for United, among other airlines, throughout the years.

-DC-3 to Boeing 747's, and many other planes in between.
+DC-3's to Boeing 747's and many other planes in between.
 For instance, flying the Lockheed

 Electra 12A and Constellation as a professional pilot.
 He was not only a friend of Jack Frye but